noi-techpark/odh-api-core/RawQueryParser/Readme.md

 - Boolean: `true`, `false`
 - Number: `1`, `1.12` (exponential notation is not allowed) are always interpreted as a floating point number
-- No magic treatment of strings, they need to be defined in quotes (single or double quotes are both legal, unicode escapes are not allowed)
+- Strings need to be defined in quotes (single or double quotes are both legal, unicode escapes are not allowed) They are special in that they leverage PostgreSQL special capability to represent different data types (e.g. dates) as strings (`#>>`) which allows to filter them by strings.

 No special or magical conversion happens between the data types.
 E.g. `1` applied to a boolean field doesn't get converterted into a boolean type 'automagically'.
 It is the underlying DB's responsibility to handle such a type missmatch.